rach7777/monax-may/components/erisdb.md

 ## Consensus

-eris:db uses the Tendermint Consensus engine, a deposit base proof of stake protocol which is much more environmentally friendly, decentralizeable, speedy and certain than proof of work.
+eris:db uses the Tendermint Consensus engine, a proof of stake protocol which is much more environmentally friendly, decentralisable, speedy, and certain than proof of work.

 ## Interface

 eris:db comes with a range of interfaces from CLI tooling to RPCs.
-See the documentation for more.
+See our [comprehensive documentation](https://docs.erisindustries.com) for more.

 ## Virtual Machine